fujunhe/fujunhe.github.io/_pages/about.md

 My research interest lies in modeling and algorithm design for communication and computer networks.
 At a high level, I work on bridging the theoretical approaches and the practical applications.
 My goal is to achieve reliable, cost-effective, flexible, scalable, and intelligent networks by leveraging techniques from optimization, queueing theory, graph theory, and machine learning.

-Recently, my work focuses on: 1) resource allocation in network virtualization; 2) routing and spectrum allocation in optical networks; 3) artificial intelligence in network management.
+Recently, my work focuses on: 1) resource allocation in network virtualization/softwarization; 2) routing and spectrum allocation in optical networks; 3) artificial intelligence in network management.

 I am open to collaborations.
 If you are interested, please drop me a mail.